BrianSipple/planit-appengine-java/README.md

 PlanIt
 ==========
-Provides citizens a mechanism to advertise  events (pick-up sports games, service projects, etc.) taking place in parks and neighborhoods around the Twin Cities.
-Also help Parks and Recreation officials and other citizens become aware of park usage and the role of parks in our communities.
+Provides citizens a mechanism to advertise  events (pick-up sports games, service projects, etc.) taking place in their communities and neighborhoods.
+More than a "Meetup" application, Planit's goal isn't just to coordinate activities, but also to find intuitive uses for such activity data thorugh geographic mapping, machine learning algorithms, and more.
+A main objective is to have an application that local municipalities and institutions can leverage to provide more effective services for their citizens.

 Current AppEngine app is (intermittently) deployed at [planit-web.appsot.com](https://planit-web.appspot.com)